BLavery/SAMD21-M0-Mini/README.md

 New bootloader runs if no sketch or circuitpython is flashed, or if we double-click reset button.
 Assuming we used the corrected bootloader with the correct LED pin, bootloader is indicated by a soft-pulsing user LED.
 And the SAMBOOT drive appears at my PC.

-Using the new bootloader crossing over to circuitpython from arduino use is as easy as copying the circuitpython UF2 image file.
+Using the new bootloader, to cross over to circuitpython from arduino use, is as easy as just copying the circuitpython UF2 image file.
 (This is NOT the bootloader file.)

+That magic .INO file I compiled?
+That changes the bootloader?
+I have placed it above.

 When circuitpython starts, the CIRCUITPY drive and the REPL by serial terminal are available just like the harder way earlier.